shamim0754/DbBackup/readme.md

   #backup.database.cloudStorageKey=
   ```
   3. ./mvnw clean package
-  4. Run as service
+  4. Run as service <br />
     1. For windows.
-    Exectue following command at root dir
+    Execute following command at root dir
         1.dbbackupservice.exe install
         then dbbackupservice.exe start or reboot your pc